Deep Vein Thrombosis Behind Knee

 Surgical Intervention

-In rare cases, when other treatments are ineffective, surgical intervention may be necessary to remove the clot.ย
+In rare cases, when other treatments are ineffective, surgical intervention may be necessary to remove the clot.

-A procedure called a thrombectomy can be performed to physically remove the clot from the vein behind the knee.
+A procedure called a thrombectomy can be performed to physically remove the clot from the vein behind the knee. below here you pictures of blood clot behind knee:

-Preventing Recurrence of DVT
+Preventing Recurrence of DVT behind the knee

 Several strategies can reduce the risk of developing DVT again:

-• Stay active: Regular movement and exercise can promote healthy blood flow and prevent clots.ย
+• Stay active: Regular movement and exercise can promote healthy blood flow and prevent clots.

 Avoid sitting for extended periods, and if immobility is necessary, such as during long journeys, perform simple leg exercises or take breaks to walk around.